compi-migui/tfg-doc/src/md/30_intro.md

 One might ask, what is the purpose of that?
 Why bother replicating the results of an existing work?
 Answering that question requires at least some discussion on the principles behind the scientific method, the role reproduction and replication play in it, the Replication Crisis and how it relates to the field of Machine Learning.

 At its core, the scientific method involves coming up with falsifiable hypotheses that are then put to the test via experimentation.
 The results of those experiments are analyzed to determine whether they support the hypotheses, allowing us to refine our understanding of an aspect of the world.
-The approach can be applied to all sorts of questions one can come up with in all sorts of fields, like "does the Moon exist?" (most signs point to yes) or "can you use a Pozidriv screwdriver on a Phillips screw?" (you can in a pinch, but the screw will suffer for it).
+The approach can be applied to all sorts of questions one can come up with in all sorts of fields, like "does the Moon exist?" (most signs point to yes) or "can you use a Pozidriv screwdriver on a Phillips head screw?" (you can in a pinch, but the screw will suffer for it).

 Since it is all about improving our collective understanding of the world, it is _crucial_ that such results be replicable by others in the scientific community.
 That is the only to verify their correctness — not simply to spot actual mistakes made by the original researchers or flukes introduced by random chance, but to further refine our understanding through iteration and thus inch forwards toward progressively more accurate knowledge and better technique.